 This is where the neck specifications come into play – which, when neglected, can result in an unpleasant playing experience for students and advanced players.
 Below, we’ve listed the four most important specs and a quick overview of how they affect playability.

-- Neck Profile - describes the shape of the back of the neck.
+- Neck Profile – describes the shape of the back of the neck.
 Together with the fingerboard radius and neck finish, it dictates the overall feel of the neck.
 Wide, thin neck profiles usually complement flat radius guitars, while rounder fingerboards come with U or C shape necks.
-Again, this is more a matter of preference than right or wrong.
+Again, this is more a matter of what the guitar player prefers, than right or wrong.
 Also, part of the neck profile is the neck joint.
 The three most common types include bolt-on, set-neck, and Neck Through.

 This price range improves bridge hardware quality over cheap electric guitar models, from the usual tune-o-matic style bridges to a licensed Floyd Rose bridge system for tricks like note dives and pull-ups.